skip to Main Content

 • Perform minor housekeeping duties, such as dusting.

-• May compile statistical data for reports.
+• Compile statistical data for reports.

 • Assist in opening and closing procedures.

-• Create book and bulletin board displays.
+• Prepare book and bulletin board displays.

 • Balance the cash drawer and make deposits as needed.